 Refrigerators have been getting bigger and more feature-packed over time, increasing their average weight overall.

-Due to the difference in the metrics system used across many countries, there is a clash between the measurements in pounds and kilograms.
+Due to the difference in the metric system used across many countries, there is a clash between the measurements in pounds and kilograms.

 To convert the average weights from pounds to kilograms, we can use the conversion factor: